-Choose ALUNBRIG® (brigatinib) for Proven First-Line CNS Efficacy1
+Choose ALUNBRIG® (brigatinib) for Durable CNS Results1

 In an ALTA 1L study post hoc subgroup analysis of patients with brain mets at baseline, ALUNBRIG demonstrated durable intracranial responses and extended mPFS vs crizotinib.1,2

-ALUNBRIG delivered durable intracranial response1,2
+ALUNBRIG delivered durable intracranial response

 Confirmed Intracranial Overall Response Rates:

-Patients with Measurablea Brain Metastases at Baseline1,2
+Patients With Measurablea Brain Metastases at Baseline1,2

 Visualization of intracranial overall response rates, including PR and CR with ALUNBRIG® and PR with crizotinib.

-• In patients with any brain metastases at baseline, ALUNBRIG demonstrated 45% complete intracranial response (n=21/47) vs 4% (n=2/49) with crizotinib2
+In patients with any brain metastases at baseline, ALUNBRIG demonstrated 45% complete intracranial response (n=21/47) vs 4% (n=2/49) with crizotinib2

 Study Limitation: ALTA 1L was not powered to detect differences across subgroups.